suhasbn/TEAMMAIT_Annotation/installation_steps.md

       ./start_prodigy_service.sh
       ```
 * Wait for the script to complete.
 It will output a URL (http://your-ip-address:8090).
-* Open this URL in your web browser to access the Prodigy interface.
+* Copy and paste this URL in your web browser to access the Prodigy interface.

 ### 5. Annotating (Needs to be done whenever we need to annotate):
 * In the Prodigy interface, you'll see an audio player, transcription, and annotation options.